Kemerd/jpn_to_ipa_dart/README.md

 ### Runtime Dependencies

 - `ffi: ^2.1.0` - Foreign Function Interface support
-- `path: ^1.8.3` - Path manipulation utilities
+- `flutter` - Flutter SDK

 ### No External Dependencies

-The native library is self-contained with no runtime dependencies.
+The native library is self-contained with no external C++ dependencies or system libraries required.

 ---